 Two more Rotorua lakes have hot springs along the water’s edge but these are a bit tricky to get to.
 Lucky for you, we know people with boats and floatplanes!

-To arrive with a splash, book either Volcanic Air’s floatplane (above, left) tour or Katoa Lake Rotorua’s jetboat tour, both of which starts on Lake Rotorua and deliver you to the secluded Manupirua Springs Hot Pools on Lake Rotoiti.
+To arrive with a splash, book either Volcanic Air’s floatplane (above, on the left) tour or Katoa Lake Rotorua’s jetboat tour, both of which start on Lake Rotorua and deliver you to the secluded Manupirua Springs Hot Pools on Lake Rotoiti.
 These pools, located right on the edge of the lake and surrounded by native bush, are only accessible by boat or floatplane, making them and the bay a very special place to visit.

 There are a few other methods on the water to get to these hot pools, but one quite special option is aboard Tiua, a luxurious 53-foot sailing catamaran (above, right) operated by Pure Cruise.
 Tiua is moored on Lake Rotoiti near VR Rotorua Lake Resort, ready for exclusive private charters that allow you to discover this stunning lake and its rich cultural history and birdlife.
 Pure Cruise also operates a direct water taxi service, taking just 20 minutes to get you to your hot pool fix.